Checkout

 Conversion optimization

-A fundamental component of Checkout is conversion optimization, which is achieved through a combination of modern web technologies, e-commerce methodologies, and the integration of artificial intelligence (AI).
+A fundamental component of the Checkout form is conversion optimization, which is achieved through a combination of modern web technologies, e-commerce methodologies, and the integration of artificial intelligence (AI).

 Below, you can learn more about some of the ways in which Fundraise Up achieves conversion optimization at checkout.